 This grant is an award to help you pay for the cost of attending HCTC.
 The Pell Grant is not a loan and does not have to be repaid by students who maintain satisfactory academic progress.
 You must apply for a Pell Grant before you can be considered for any additional federal financial aid.
 The amount you are awarded will depend upon your Expected Family Contribution, the cost of your education at HCTC and the number of semester hours in which you are currently enrolled.

-The College Work Study program provides employment opportunities for those students who qualify.
+The College Work Study Program provides employment opportunities for those students who qualify.
 Qualifications for the College Work Study Program are based on the information submitted in a processed FAFSA.
 Work Study employment is based on an average 15-hour work week.
-Students working in the program are paid a wage of $7.25 per hour.
+Students working in the Program are paid a wage of $7.25 per hour.
 When possible, students employed in the work-study program are placed in employment related to their course of study.
 Employment applications for the College Work Study program are available online.
-For more information, please contact Bryan Combs at (606) 487-3044.
+For more information, please contact Chuck Anderson (606) 487-3058

-Scholarship awards for HCTC students are typically made during the month of April for the following school year.
-Hazard Community and Technical College endowed scholarships are managed by the HCTC Financial Office.
-For more information, contact the HCTC Financial Aid Office at (606) 487-3059.
+Scholarship awards for HCTC students are typically made during the month of March for the following school year.
+Hazard Community and Technical College endowed scholarships are managed by the HCTC Development Office.
+For more information, contact the HCTC Development Office at (606) 487-3059.

 CAP is a Kentucky resident’s grant program of additional financial assistance.
 Application for the CAP grant program is completed with the submission and processing of the financial aid application (FAFSA).
 Priority consideration for CAP grant awards is given to students submitting the FAFSA by March 15 of the award year.
 Community College students are allowed a total of 5 semesters of assistance from the CAP grant program.
 Students must be enrolled a minimum of 6 credit hours to qualify.